tinacms/tina.io/content/docs/tina-cloud/cli.md

 }
 ```

-To learn how to work with this data on a Tina-enabled site, checkout the [client documentation](/docs/tina-cloud/client/)
+To learn how to work with this data on a Tina-enabled site, check out the [client documentation](/docs/tina-cloud/client/)

 > This API is currently somewhat limited.
 Specifically there's no support for filtering and sorting "list" queries.
 We have plans to tackle that in upcoming cycles